-Q: What does it mean if I am getting charley horses all the time in my legs and feet… especially at night when I am in bed?
-What can I do to help not get them as much?
-Or as bad? – Samantha
+Q: What does it mean if I am getting charley horses all the time in my legs and feet… especially at night when I’m in bed?
+What can I do to help not get them as much, or as badly? – Samantha

 A: There’s a lot of debate about what causes “charley horses,” or muscle cramps.
 According to an ABC News report, the medical world can’t pinpoint exactly why they strike out of the blue, why some people get them more than others, and why these sudden spasms usually occur in the legs and feet.

 Though muscle cramping isn’t believed to be a serious condition, it is painful and inconvenient, especially when it wakes you up mid-slumber!

 Most experts have chalked muscle cramping up to these factors:

 - Vitamin and mineral deficiencies

 - Dehydration and electrolyte imbalances